Ander Artola Velasco

 Hi!
 I’m Ander, a PhD. student at the Max Planck Institute for Software Systems, under the supervision of Dr. Manuel Gomez Rodriguez and as part of the IMPRS-TRUST program.
 Previously, I obtained my masters in Physics at Heidelberg University under the supervision of Dr. Sarah Bosman.
 I graduated in 2023 from the Complutense University of Madrid in Mathematics and Theoretical Physics.

-I'm currently seeking research internships in industry – focused on decision-making and strategic behavior in LLMs, inference, optimization, and uncertainty quantification.
+I'm currently seeking research internships in industry – focused on decision-making and strategic behavior in LLMs, inference, optimization, uncertainty quantification and evaluation.
 If my research interests align with your team’s goals, I’d be excited to connect!

 Some of my (past) interests include: